Repo use takes the following form:

 Downloads new changes and updates the working files in your local environment.
 If you run

-repo sync without any arguments, it will synchronize the files for all the projects.
+repo sync without arguments, it synchronizes the files for all projects.

 When you run

 If the project has never been synchronized, then

 git clone.
 All branches in the remote repository are copied to the local project directory.

 If the project has been synchronized before, then